krypted/brutalkeychain/README.md

 `./BruteforceKeychain -l 8 -n login.keychain-db`

 The above would test a locked login keychain for all possible 8 character combinations.
+Given you don't need to brute force an unlocked keychain, the script will fail if the keychain is not locked.

 ## V1
 The first version of this script is really written to just be run in xcode.